buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/PropertySets/Pset_BuildingSystemCommon.md

+# Pset_BuildingSystemCommon

 Properties common to the definition of building systems.
 <!-- end of short definition -->